-The Audit Committee reviews supporting papers from management to support the Going Concern and Viability statements set out in note 2.4 and the Directors report.
+The Audit Committee reviews supporting papers from management to support the Going Concern statement set out in note 2.4 and the Directors report.
 This includes sensitivity analysis over key assumptions.
 Following this review, the Audit Committee recommended to the Board the approval of both statements.